tejasmhos/seattlecollision/README.md

     ```conda env create -f collidium.yml```

-3. Launch [Collidium](seattlecollision/Collidium.ipynb) in a Jupyter notebook
+3. Launch [Collidium](seattlecollision/Collidium.ipynb) in a Jupyter notebook and activate the Collidium environment.
+More instructions on activating the kernel for use on a Jupyter notebook is available [here](http://anbasile.github.io/programming/2017/06/25/jupyter-venv/)

 ### Pip Installation of Requirements
 This option will pip install the requirements needed to run Collidium